-51. To enhance resilience, humanitarian responses and long-term development must be multi-dimensional, long-term, and responsive to evolving needs.
+- 51. To enhance resilience, humanitarian responses and long-term development should be mutually reinforcing and responsive to evolving needs.
 The use of short-term, emergency funding for chronic needs will lead to chronic problems being diagnosed in emergency terms.
-This will create programmes that do not build resilience, instead it will result into interventions that address symptoms as opposed to underlying risks.
-To maximize coherence in the United Nations development system, Member States must support the integration of development and humanitarian financing mechanisms to secure flexible multi-year commitments to support resilience-building.

-52. Coherence between development and humanitarian financing can be improved by building on the potential of important global initiatives such as the post-2015 sustainable development agenda, the International Conference on Financing for Development, the World Conference on Disaster Risk Reduction and the World Humanitarian Summit, and the World Climate Conference all of which can maximize the impacts of investments by providing implementation frameworks that meet the immediate and long-term needs of vulnerable people.
+This will create programmes that do not build resilience, instead it will result in interventions that address symptoms as opposed to underlying risks.
+To maximize coherence in the United Nations development system, Member States must support the integration of development and humanitarian financing mechanisms to secure flexible multi-year commitments to support resilience-building. - 52.
+Coherence between development and humanitarian financing can be improved by building on the potential of important global initiatives within and aligned with the post-2015 Development Agenda.
+These initiatives include the Sendai Framework for Disaster Risk Reduction 2015-2030, the International Conference on Financing for Development, the 2015 United Nations Climate Conference and the World Humanitarian Summit in 2016.
+All of these efforts can maximize the impacts of investments by providing implementation frameworks that meet the immediate and long-term needs of vulnerable people.